-Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
+Editor’s note: This article is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 Access the full project here.

 Reading headlines around U.S. startup funding, a common theme for 2021 is that practically everything is up.
 Venture investment is at record highs.
 Sectors like crypto, security and telehealth are seeing multifold gains.
 Giant rounds and big exits keep piling up.